By Belma Demirovic Chinchoy

 Yes, this is an obvious point but the best way to deal with an I-526 denial is to avoid it.
 As a matter of policy, USCIS will not outright deny an I-526 petition without issuing a Request for Evidence (RFE) or a Notice of Intent to Deny (NOID).
 Investors must take seriously RFE and NOID and do everything in their power to prepare an adequate and timely response.
 RFEs and NOIDs have strict response deadlines that cannot be extended so timely planning is essential.

 Receiving a RFE or NOID gives the investor a second chance to perfect their I-526 petition.
 If needed, obtain expert opinions, provide objective and credible evidence for why certain documents cannot be provided, argue the alternative and get opinions from experienced EB-5 RFE attorneys.
 Do not leave any issue unaddressed and provide the best evidence possible.
 The possibility of a RFE or NOID is why investors and their attorneys should stay in direct contact with project principals to make sure the project is progressing as planned.

 Prevailing on an I-526 RFE or NOID means the past 12-16 months of I-526 adjudication time will not have been in vain and your immigrant application can move forward.

-In some cases, investors may choose to withdraw an I-526 petition before they receive a denial in order to preserve their immigration record and pursue other immigration paths or start the process over as soon as possible.
+In some cases, investors may choose to withdraw an I-526 petition before they receive a denial to preserve their immigration record and pursue other immigration paths or start the process over as soon as possible.
 Such a decision is individual and must be evaluated carefully by the investor’s attorney.